bexleynorthfc/pommo/readme.txt

 No, not really.
 The version of poMMo that I forked had internationalization working well, but I didn't do a good job of keeping it going.
 Wanna help?
 Find me at [topquark.com](http://topquark.com/)

 == Changelog ==

+= 1.0.8 =
+* Changed how DBO::query returned its value in a certain case.
+Returning mysql_result(...) as a reference was causing problems on some configurations of PHP.
+Instead, I assign a variable and return that variable.
+It seemed to fix the issue.

 = 1.0.7 =
 * Removed maxlength restriction on groups criteria input box in admin area